 Earthworks is a full program of the Capuchin Soup Kitchen, established in 1998 by a Capuchin friar.
-Our offices are located on site of the Meldrum Street Kitchen and the majority of our produce goes into meals at the kitchen.
+Our offices are located on the site of the Capuchin Soup Kitchen at 1264 Meldrum Street and the majority of our produce goes into meals at the kitchen.
 We see the Soup Kitchen as being one of our primary communities and we are continually striving to meet the needs of and engage Soup Kitchen guests in our work for a just food system.
 The Soup Kitchen hosts a variety of other programs.
-Please ask us or visit the Capuchin Soup Kitchen’s homepage at www.cskdetroit.org for more information on the activities of the Soup Kitchen.
+Please ask us or visit the Capuchin Soup Kitchen’s homepage at www.cskdetroit.org for more information on the programs of the Soup Kitchen.

 Do you ever pray in the gardens?

 Where can I buy produce from Earthworks?

 If you want, you don't even have to buy Earthworks Produce!
 Most volunteer days we make sure folks go home with a part of the harvest.
 Earthworks' produce is available for purchase at Meldrum Fresh Market, which is on hiatus and expected to return for the 2024 growing season.
-Most of our produce is used in meals at the Soup Kitchen - feel free to join us for lunch anytime!
+Most of our produce is used in meals at the Soup Kitchen.
+Feel free to join us for lunch anytime!
 Lunch is served Monday through Friday, from 11:00 a.m. to 1:00 p.m.
 All are welcome.
 Feel free to leave a donation (if you wish) in the jar.
-Other Earthworks products are available for purchase throughout the year from our garage office.

 How can I get involved?

 We welcome your involvement on our farm in many different ways.
 We host volunteers at our weekly volunteer days.
 If you are interested in those opportunities, please visit our online Volunteer Hub.
 If you have ideas of other ways you are able to contribute to our work, please feel free to contact us.
 You can also get involved though donating to support our work.

 What sort of crops are grown in the gardens?